gurumojo/text/neurodiversity/agency.md

 lost jobs because nobody was willing to examine my distress while I was bringing it to them in safe and healthy ways, the ways their orientations say to do it.

-I helped my partner move and buy her first house and supported her through the difficulties of late lives and deaths of both her parents.
+I helped my most recent partner move and buy her first house and supported her through the difficulties of late lives and deaths of both her parents.
 It took 6 months to get her to read even a single book about the topic that has upended my entire outlook on life.
 She disowned her sisters over lack of support before, but now she communicates with them more often than I.  She cut me out of most of her daily life without any explanation, yet still takes any benefit I offer, begging patience as she works stuff out on her own.

 After years of loose affiliation with intellectual and developmental disability workers and volunteering with some of their clients I began to identify as